acinaction/Machine-Learning/README.md

 ## 📚 Current Progress

-- ✅ Linear Regression (One Feature) — implemented and understood
+- ✅ Linear Regression (Multiple Feature), feature engineering and normal equation — implemented and understood
 - 🔄 Working on deeper concepts and multi-feature regression
 - 📈 Planning to explore more ML algorithms step by step